Today's Bible Reading: 1 Peter 4

 What does this text say about peer pressure?

-How could you each day commit your life to God?
+How could you each day commit your life to God more fully?

 How do we proactively do what is right, and not merely avoid what is wrong?
 What is the difference between these two ideas in your mind?
 Does one who merely avoids wrong automatically do what is right?

 Heavenly Father, help us live life for your desires and not for our own desires.
-Help us use our bodily existence for spiritual purposes, and not for physical pleasures.
+Help us use our existence in the body on this earth for spiritual purposes, and not for physical pleasures.
 Strengthen us as we strive to live according to your will in the Spirit.
 Help us as we seek to arm ourselves with Jesus' attitude and to avoid sin.
 In the name of Jesus the Christ, Amen.